ravenjam/jquery-dom-filter-text/README.md

 var input = $("input[type='text']").domFilterText({ filterTarget: $('#fruits') });
 ```

-Then you are able to filter the fruits based on the fruit you type in the input box.
+Then you are able to filter the fruits based on the fruit you typed in the input box.

 Enjoy.